Pourskyy/NewbieVim/docs/languages-guides/python-setup.md

 # If it shows /usr/bin/pip or similar, the virtual environment isn't activated
 ```
 #### Activating the Environment Automatically
-> CAREFUL YOU LOAD AUTOMATICALLY IT MAY CAUSE ERRORS
+> [!WARNING] CAREFUL LOADING AUTOMATICALLY IT MAY CAUSE ERRORS
 ```bash
 # Add activation command to your bashrc
 echo 'source ~/.config/py_env/default_env/bin/activate' >> ~/.bashrc